wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 tags: [administration, dashboards]
 sidebar: doc_sidebar
 permalink: wavefront_monitoring.html
-summary: Learn how to monitor and troubleshoot the health of your Wavefront instance.
+summary: Monitor and troubleshoot the health of your Wavefront instance.
 ---

 If system performance seems to be deteriorating, you can examine your Wavefront instance and Wavefront proxy with the Wavefront system dashboard, and look at internal metrics to investigate the problem.